Why are tensions increasing between China and Taiwan? | DW | 07.10.2021

 Beijing views Taiwan as a Chinese province that split from mainland China amid civil war in 1949.
 And China has increasingly mobilized military, diplomatic and economic pressure to undermine Tsai's independence-leaning administration while threatening to bring the island under Chinese Communist Party control.

-The record numbers of Chinese military flights near Taiwan over the last week show that Beijing is prepared to step up pressure on the Taiwanese leadership.
+The record number of Chinese military flights near Taiwan over the past week shows that Beijing is prepared to step up pressure on the Taiwanese leadership.

-Song Yu-Ning, a senior editor at Defence International magazine, noted that China's military activities are meant to put pressure on Taipei.
+Song Yu-Ning, a senior editor at Defence International magazine, told DW that China's military activities are meant to put pressure on Taipei.

-"We don't know the reason behind it, but the intensity of military exercises could increase the chances of incidents that would start a war," he told DW, warning that Taiwan should be careful in its response to Beijing's provocations.
+"We don't know the reason behind it, but the intensity of military exercises could increase the chances of incidents that would start a war," he said, warning that Taiwan should be careful in its response to Beijing's provocations.

-Still, some experts say the risk of the latest tensions spiraling out of control remains low.
+Still, some experts say the risk that the latest tensions could spiral out of control remains low.

-Wen-Ti Sung, a lecturer of Taiwan Studies at Australian National University, said that China currently has neither the military capability nor the political will to launch a full-scale military attack against Taiwan.
+Wen-Ti Sung, a lecturer of Taiwan Studies at Australian National University, told DW that China currently has neither the military capability nor the political will to launch a full-scale military attack against Taiwan.

-He explained that Taiwan is an important issue, but not an urgent one for China.
+He said Taiwan was an important issue, but not an urgent one for China.

-Sung added that the Chinese leadership is currently more focused on dealing with domestic issues such as the upcoming Sixth Plenum of the 19th Communist Party of China Central Committee and the 20th party congress, which is set to seal the deal in terms of President Xi Jinping's and his new era's place in the party history.
+Sung added that the Chinese leadership is currently more focused on dealing with domestic issues such as the upcoming sixth plenum of the 19th Communist Party of China Central Committee and the 20th party congress, which is set to seal the deal in terms of President Xi Jinping's and his era's place in the party history.

-"Also, the economic goal of 'common prosperity' is a priority," he told DW.
+"Also, the economic goal of 'common prosperity' is a priority," Sung said.

 What makes more sense for China is to remain strategically patient and wait until the military balance is more favorable to Beijing before considering the option of unification by force, the expert underlined.